StoxLSTM: A Stochastic Extended Long Short-Term Memory Network for Time Series Forecasting: Related Work

 \subsection{Time Series Forecasting Models}

-Time series forecasting aims to predict future values based on historical observations, and has seen significant advances through various modeling paradigms.
+Time series forecasting aims to predict future values based on historical observations and has witnessed significant progress through diverse modeling paradigms.
 Among these, Transformer-based models \cite{vaswani_attention_2017} have attracted extensive attention due to their powerful sequence modeling capabilities.
 Notable variants include Informer \cite{zhou_informer_2021}, Autoformer \cite{wu_autoformer_2021}, Crossformer \cite{zhang_crossformer_2022}, and FEDformer \cite{zhou_fedformer_2022}, which improve efficiency and accuracy for long-term TSF.
 However, recent work such as LTSF-Linear \cite{zeng_are_2023} challenges the supremacy of Transformers by demonstrating that simple linear models can outperform them on long-term TSF.
-These linear models \cite{zeng_are_2023, wang_timemixer_2024, wang_timemixerpuls_2024} better preserve temporal order, effectively input longer look-back lengths without overfitting, and benefit from improved embedding strategies, leading to enhanced interpretability \cite{li_revisiting_2023}.
-Inspired by these advances, models like iTransformer \cite{liu_itransformer_2024} and PatchTST \cite{nie_time_2023} incorporate linear transformations along the temporal dimension to enhance Transformer-based forecasting.
+These linear models \cite{zeng_are_2023, wang_timemixer_2024, wang_timemixerpuls_2024} better preserve temporal order, effectively utilize longer look-back windows without overfitting, and benefit from enhanced embedding strategies, which also improve interpretability \cite{li_revisiting_2023}.
+Inspired by these advances, models such as iTransformer \cite{liu_itransformer_2024} and PatchTST \cite{nie_time_2023} integrate linear transformations along the temporal dimension to further boost Transformer-based forecasting performance.

-In parallel, recurrent architectures remain competitive. xLSTM \cite{beck_xlstm_2024} has recently gained prominence due to its ability to capture complex temporal dependencies.
+In parallel, recurrent architectures remain competitive. xLSTM \cite{beck_xlstm_2024} has recently gained prominence due to its superior ability to capture complex temporal dependencies and causal relationships inherent in time series data.
+Compared to Transformer-based models, xLSTM-based models exhibit stronger capabilities in modeling temporal causality, which is critical for accurate forecasting.
+Moreover, relative to linear models, xLSTM-based models can effectively capture more intricate nonlinear dependencies within time series.
 Variants such as xLSTMTime \cite{alharthi_xlstmtime_2024}, P-sLSTM \cite{kong_unlocking_2024}, and xLSTM-Mixer \cite{kraus_xlstm-mixer_2024} have demonstrated superior TSF performance compared to both Transformer- and linear-based models, highlighting the effectiveness of xLSTM in modeling long-range temporal patterns.